 The unprecedented global burden of dengue in 2024 highlights the alarming growth trajectory of this mosquito-borne disease.
 With over 14.1 million reported cases worldwide, dengue has exceeded the historic milestone of 7 million cases reported in 2023 [2].
 This twofold increase within a year and a staggering 12-fold rise since 2014 highlight the escalating public health crisis.
 The significant mortality toll of over 9,000 deaths, with South America alone accounting for nearly 70% of these fatalities, emphasises the disproportionate regional impact of dengue.
 Such figures reveal the pressing need to address the multifactorial challenges driving the outbreak, including climate change, urbanisation, and resource disparities in healthcare and vector control.
 Dengue patients in the Southern Hemisphere experience five times higher deaths compared to their northern counterparts, primarily because of higher recorded deaths in Brazil and other South American countries [2,16].
+To confirm this, this study also conducted an additional analysis comparing tropical and subtropical regions, which provided a more accurate geographic differentiation of dengue burden.

 Countries with a higher aged population and obesity had a higher death rate due to DENV.
 Our findings confirm previous studies that have shown a higher fatality rate of severe dengue in older people [16].
 The reasons behind that are not well established, but older individuals also have multiple co-morbidities, which may independently increase the risk of severe disease.
 Earlier studies showed that obesity increases the intrinsic permeability of the endothelial surface of hosts who have been previously infected by another serotype, thus permitting the occurrence of fluid shift [17].

 Our analysis shows a remarkable increase in dengue cases and deaths and underscores the critical importance of robust global data-sharing mechanisms.
 Surveillance systems such as the WHO’s global dengue surveillance could be pivotal in identifying trends, tracking outbreaks, and informing timely interventions[18].
 Comprehensive, real-time data collection enables accurate analysis of determinants such as temperature, population density, and urbanization, as demonstrated in this study.
 However, gaps in reporting persist, with a current delay of nearly two months on the WHO dashboard.

 The COVID-19 pandemic highlighted the importance of real-time data sharing, a practice that must be replicated for other diseases, including dengue.
 Countries not currently reporting dengue cases to the WHO platform, including European countries, should be encouraged and supported to participate in this global effort to enhance data transparency and collaboration.
 Addressing these challenges through investments in digital health infrastructure, standardised reporting protocols, and international collaboration is essential to improving the global response to dengue.
 Transparent and accessible data sharing will be vital for forecasting outbreaks, tailoring interventions, and evaluating the effectiveness of existing control measures.